jwlehner/applications/2015-12-15--RCAC/project_description.md

 ## Background to the project

-Multiple works have been dedicated on the geology of the Milesian Peninsula (H.
-Brückner), and  its archaeological remains (Milet, Priene, Didyma, Tavşan Adası) as well as  extensive surveys (Paul Wilski, Hans Lohmann) covering over a century of research.
-This work is often inadequate to build model and to test hypotheses concerning hinterland occupation, integration or economic organization.
-My involvement in the intensive survey of the *Panormos Project* made me aware how small or short occupations, which populated this landscape, remain undocumented.
+Multiple works have been dedicated on the geology of the Milesian Peninsula (Helmut Brückner), and  its archaeological remains (Milet, Priene, Didyma, Tavşan Adası) as well as  extensive surveys (Paul Wilski, Hans Lohmann) covering over a century of research.
+These works provides plenty of valuable information about the peninsula but need to be integrated and complemented to build computational model and to test hypotheses concerning hinterland occupation, integration or economic organization.
+My involvement in the intensive survey of the *Panormos Project* made me aware of how small or short occupations, which populated this landscape, remain undocumented.
 Thus, 'unknown', 'negative' or 'non significant' results tend to be dramatically overlooked.
+This lead to a biased representation of what exist.
 In addition, uncertainty and inaccuracy in time and space (intrinsic to the nature of data) as well as in the collection of data ('human error') has been underestimated, if not wholly ignored, in archaeological applications.
-This lead to a biased representation of what existed.
 By counter-balancing such selective reporting, this project aims to expand the capacity of formulating human-environment generalizations.
 Here I present a research proposal for an analysis of data from the Milesian Peninsula collected as part of the survey of the *Panormos Project*.